tomasgv/tomasgv/README.md

 I'm a student @ PUC 🚀

-🌱 I'm currently learning Front-end developing with React
+🌱 I'm currently learning Front-End developing with React

 <!--
 **tomasgv/tomasgv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.